 After reaching 1 billion users, Instagram isn’t looking to stop there.
-They’ve recently announced a brand new feature to give users more reason to adore the platform: Instagram Television, aka IGTV.
+They’ve recently announced a feature to give users more reason to adore the platform: Instagram Television, aka IGTV.

-IGTV will transform the photo-sharing app into a truly mixed-media platform.
+IGTV transforms the photo-sharing app into a truly mixed-media platform.
 How?
-It’ll allow users to upload a maximum 60-minute long video compared to previous 60-second videos, but that’s not all…
+It allows users to upload a maximum 60-minute long video compared to previous 60-second videos, but that’s not all…

 Watch Out, YouTube!

 Rather than being limited to the Instagram app, IGTV will launch as a separate, standalone mobile app on iOS and Android as well.
 Is this a move by Instagram to challenge YouTube with a video-centric app which sees 1.3 billion users active on the application?

 Source: Instagram Press

 Who’s IGTV For?

 IGTV gives all users, not just big-name celebrities, a bunch of new, awesome features to use.
 Its aim is to allow anyone to become “famous” from IGTV, not just those who already have large audiences.

 Fun “fact”: If you’re thinking, well aren’t all Instagram features available for everyone, sadly no. Features like the “swipe up” which sends users to specific links, is only available for those with a big following.